edlai/edlai.github.io/docs/dev/auto/index.md

 # Automation and Crawler

+There are around few steps as following for firmware development and verification.
+Firmware RnD can make up a script to do so automatically.

+1. Firmware Development
+    - SSH to Build Server (Host) to build firmware code.
+2. Firmware Deployment
+    - TELNET to CPE (Target) to updage the firmware in bootload mode or or in kernel mode.
+    - or SNED a HTTP POST to updage new firmware.
+3. Provisioning
+    - SEND a HTTP POST request to change the current setting.
+4. Verification
+    - SEND a HTTP GET request to get the current setting.

 ## Automation

-Combine below scripts, user can SSH to build machine to build firmware code then TELNET to CPE to updage firmware code.

 ### TELNET